opencast/opencast/docs/guides/developer/docs/api/workflow-api.md

-`workflow_definition_identifier` | Workflow instances that use this workflow definition `event_identifier`               | Workflow instances where the identifier of the processed event matches `event_title`                    | Workflow instances where the title of the processed event matches `event_created_after`            | Workflow instances where the processed event was created after this date `event_created_before`           | Workflow instances where the processed event was created before this date `event_creator`                  | Workflow instances where the creator of the processed event matches `event_contributor`              | Workflow instances where the contributor of the processed event matches `event_language`                 | Workflow instances where the language of the processed event matches
+`workflow_definition_identifier` | Workflow instances that use this workflow definition `event_identifier`               | Workflow instances where the identifier of the processed event matches `event_title`                    | Workflow instances where the title of the processed event matches `event_created`                  | Workflow instances where the processed event was created between two dates `event_creator`                  | Workflow instances where the creator of the processed event matches `event_contributor`              | Workflow instances where the contributor of the processed event matches `event_language`                 | Workflow instances where the language of the processed event matches